JonnieSparkles/app-factory/docs/REMOTE_AGENT_SETUP.md

 ## Testing Agent Access

+Test if your agent can access the deployment commands:

 ```bash
 # Check if environment variables are accessible
 node -e "console.log('ANT_PROCESS_ID:', process.env.ANT_PROCESS_ID ?
 'SET' : 'NOT SET')"